 Time for a coffee and we’re in luck because Peru is one of the world’s top coffee producers.
 Origen Tostadores de Cafe sells delicious Peruvian organic coffee made by baristas devoted to their craft.
 We enter the shop and breathe in the aroma of freshly roasted coffee.

 Origen Tostadores de Cafe

-After our coffee fix we hop back in the car and head to Lima’s historical centre.
-En-route David tells us about his life growing up in Lima and how he’s worked in Cusco and would love to become a Sommelier one day.
+After our coffee fix we hop back in the bus and head to Lima’s historical centre.
+En-route our guide, David, tells us about his life growing up in Lima and how he’s worked in Cusco and would love to become a Sommelier one day.
 He’s passionate about food and drink and about sharing his love of Peruvian flavours with visitors to Lima.

 Lima’s Historical Center

-Suddenly there’s a buzz in the air and a party bursts onto the streets bringing with it colour, music and dancing.
-We didn’t know where they came from, where they were going or why they were there but it was a fab sight to see.
+Suddenly there’s a buzz in the air and a party bursts onto the streets surrounding us in colour, music and dancing.
+We didn’t know where they came from, where they were going or why they were there but it was an amazing sight to see.
 I’ll let the pictures do the talking…

 The carnival was gone as quickly as it arrived and we moved on to Lima’s main square.
 The Plaza da Armas.
 Lining the square on each side are impressive buildings with an air of colonial elegance.
 Lima Cathedral dominates one side of the square.

 Palacio de Gobierno is home to Peru’s president and we were just in time to catch the changing of the guard.

 The Archbishop’s Palace is really eye-catching with its Moorish influenced wooden balconies.